EU Group Blasts 'Harmful' White House Approach To Trans-Atlantic Relations

 A European Union legislative group has sent a letter of protest to members of the U.S. Congress blasting "the increasingly harmful approach from the White House" to relations across the Atlantic.

-The letter came after news reports revealed that the State Department had quietly downgraded the status of the EU's Mission to the U.S., making it an international organization, rather than a national delegation.
+The letter came after news reports revealed that the State Department had quietly downgraded the status of the EU's Mission to the U.S., making it an international organization rather than a national delegation.

-The EU's ambassador in Washington, David O'Sullivan, was not notified of the change in status, but he did notice that he hadn't been invited to certain affairs in recent weeks, the German broadcaster Deutsche Welle reports.
+The EU's ambassador in Washington, David O'Sullivan, was not notified of the change in status, but he did notice that he had not been invited to certain affairs in recent weeks, the German broadcaster Deutsche Welle reports.

 It became apparent at the state funeral of the late President George H.W.
 Bush in December 2018.
 Prior to the change, O'Sullivan would have been among the first 20 or 30 ambassadors to be called up, in line with his seniority as a diplomat serving since 2014.
 DW reports he was called up last.